selop/dynamic-perspective-on-android/README.md

 ==============================

 ###### Project for my Master's thesis on the topic "Tablet-based 3D Interaction".
-Manipulate 3D objects with multitoch and sensor interaction.
+Manipulate 3D objects with multitouch and sensor interaction.

 ### Prerequisites
-* OpenCV 2.4.10 : Add OpenCV via this method (http://bit.ly/1crx0Mh) or used to version in this repo.
+* OpenCV 2.4.10 : Add OpenCV via this method (http://bit.ly/1crx0Mh) or use the version provided in this repository.
 * Rajawali Engine : The engine is being included via gradle.
 Check out the main project here: (https://github.com/Rajawali/Rajawali)

 ### Description